Random forests for binary geospatial data: Theory

-In this section we establish the results on the asymptotic consistency of the RF-GP for spatially dependent binary data generated from a generalized mixed effect model.
-To our knowledge, there is no current theory for RF or variants like spatial RF for spatially dependent binary data.
-In fact, we did not find any consistency results for Breiman's classification tree and RF using Gini node impurity measure even under the assumption of independent binary data.
-For continuous data, consistency of Breiman's regression tree and random forest was established for independent data in \cite{scornet2015consistency} which was extended to dependent settings in \cite{saha2021random} and \cite{goehry2020random}. \cite{saha2021random} also proved consistency of RF-GLS for dependent continuous data.
+We establish the main results on the asymptotic consistency of the RF-GP for dependent binary data.
+To our knowledge, there is no current theory for RF or variants like spatial RF \citep{hengl2018random} for spatially dependent binary data.
+There is a large literature on theoretical properties of `honest' random trees and forests for various data types \citep{wager2018estimation,athey2019generalized,denil2014narrowing,wu2022uncertainty}.
+For more details please refer to \cite{havelka2022honesty} and references there in.
+However, honest RF uses independent splits of data for tree partitioning and node representative assignment which makes its theoretical study quite different from that of Breiman's RF or RF-GLS which use the whole data for both node splitting and representative assignment.
+For continuous data, consistency of Breiman's regression tree and the random forest was established for independent errors in \cite{scornet2015consistency} which was extended to dependent settings in \cite{saha2023random} and \cite{goehry2020random}. \cite{saha2023random} also proved the consistency of RF-GLS for dependent continuous data.